Docker-Daze/itu-minitwit/report/report.md

 ## Strategy for scaling and upgrade

+Pay more money to digital ocean.

+- A complete description of stages and tools included in the CI/CD chains, including deployment and release of your systems.
+- How do you monitor your systems and what precisely do you monitor?
+- What do you log in your systems and how do you aggregate logs?
+- Brief results of the security assessment and brief description of how did you harden the security of your system based on the analysis.
+- Applied strategy for scaling and upgrades.

 ## The use of AI

 AI tools such as Chat GPT was used for idea generation.
 When problems occured, and no one knew how to fix it, the AI were asked to see, if an easy fix existed.
 AI were also used for finding errors in e.g. docker files.
 This approach often speeded up development, as it often had great suggestions for common issues.
 Sometimes it was also useless, as it was a somewhat "unique" problem, and it did not know how to fix it.
 In these cases, the TA's were useful.

 # Reflection Perspective -- 445 words